mobilabsolutions/eslint-config/addons/base/README.md

-# Mobilab eslint-config-base
+# Mobilab eslint-config

 ## Installation

 When using an npm 5+

-`npx install-peerdeps --dev eslint-config-base`
+`npx install-peerdeps --dev eslint-config`

 If using npm < 5